albertus-andito/fake-news-detection/README.md

    ```
 3. Run the REST API from the project root folder:
    ```
+   conda activate fake-news-detection
    python -m api.main
    ```
 4. You should now be able to hit the REST API endpoints on port 5000.
    You can also access the Swagger UI documentation and demo from http://localhost:5000/apidocs/.

+### Run User Interface

+The UI provides an intuitive way for users to interact with the REST API and the project as a whole.

+1. Make sure the REST API is running.

+2. Go to the ui folder (`cd ui`), and run the following command: `npm run start`.

+3. The UI can be accessed through http://localhost:3000

+### Run Article Scraper in background

+If you want to run the article scraper that runs periodically all the time, you need the followings:

+1. Make sure MongoDB is running.
+2. From the project's root directory, run `python -m articlescraper.main`

+### Run Knowledge Graph Updater in background

+If you want to have the triples extracted from the recently scraped articles all the time, you need the followings:

+1. Make sure the Stanford CoreNLP server is running.
+See step 2 of Run REST API.
+2. From the project's root directory, run `python -m knowledgegraphupdater.kgupdaterrunner`